 Our program at UW Oshkosh is a member of NAMM (National Association of Music Merchants) and NAMBI (NAMM Affiliated Music Business Institutions).

 Bachelor of Music in Music Industry - Music Business

 The Music Business option prepares students for a broad variety of careers in the music industry including promotion and marketing, sales and manufacturing, arts administration, publishing, and live entertainment, all while building their networking skills within the industry.

 The Music Industry program at UW Oshkosh is accredited by the National Association of Schools of Music.

-Bachelor of Music in Music Industry - Recording Technology
+Bachelor of Music in Music Industry - Audio Production

 Courses cover the full spectrum of audio: The current and future landscape of the music industry, general concepts of sound, microphones and placement, recording and mixing techniques, digital audio interfaces, MIDI production, video post-production, live sound, studio maintenance, and mastering.

-Check out more current information on our Music Industry Blog site!
+Check out more information on our Music Industry Blog site!

 For more information, please contact our Director of Recording Technology, Mr. Nathan Edwards by email: email@example.com or phone: (920) 424-7034.